Understanding Anxiety Symptoms For Better Management

 What is anxiety?

-A big part to understanding anxiety, is not only recognizing the symptoms of anxiety but also knowing how it differs from other similar experiences such as stress and worry.
+A big part to understanding anxiety, is not only recognizing anxiety symptoms but also knowing how it differs from other similar experiences such as stress and worry.
 It’s not uncommon to use the terms worry, stress and anxiety interchangeably.
 However, they are different.

 Differentiating between these three terms helps to better understand what you’re experiencing which, in turn, will help you better navigate and cope with your situation.